dannotsys/Hypercubus.Mapping/README.md

 #### Similarly Fast or Faster than Hand Written Code

 Why write mappings code by hand every time when you can make this process standard and reuse mapping rules by adopting a mapper library?
 And with a big plus that makes your code run FASTER.
-With simple POCO classes Hypercubus mapper add 9% time overhead only in average.
-When classes become more complex with other classes referenced it can save up to 46% mapping time.
+With very simple POCO classes Hypercubus Mapper may add 9% time overhead only in average but when classes became more complex - with other classes referenced - it can save up to 46% mapping processing time.

 #### Pure .NET Standard 1.6 Code with No Dependencies